Geoinformatics-Lab/pyGIS/environments/mac/README.txt

 *Note: Replace "bash" with "zsh" if you're using zsh*

-Then activate the PyGIS environment:
+Then activate the PyGILE_base environment:

-mamba activate pygis_base
+mamba activate pygile_base

-Your prompt should now show `(pygis_base)` at the beginning of each line.
+Your prompt should now show `(pygile_base)` at the beginning of each line.

-# Install ipykernel to make your environment available in Jupyter
-conda install ipykernel

-# Register your current environment with Jupyter
-python -m ipykernel install --user --name pygis_base --display-name "Python (pygis_base)“

-# Then restart Jupyter Lab
-jupyter lab

 ===============================================================================